argonne-lcf/theta_conda_channel/README.md

 ```

 At this point it will ask for your password for anaconda cloud.
 You'll need to be associated with the organization to upload to it.

+# Building a Python environment on Theta

+Simply run the script `conda_build_theta.sh <path/where/you/want/conda/installed>` and it will build an environment for machinne learning codes including a working version of Horovod and mpi4py.
+Activate the environment simply with `export PATH=<path/where/you/want/conda/installed>:$PATH`